Overview

 • All transportation for the trek.

-• Local guest house accommodation in mountain.
+• Local guest house accommodation in the mountains.

-• Government-authorized, experienced guide and porters
+• Government-authorized, experienced guides and porters

 • Insurance, food, accommodation, and wage for guides and porters